sprite5641/golang-examples/README.md

 This example demonstrates how to use a worker pool to perform concurrent operations.
 It includes examples of creating a worker pool, adding tasks to a worker pool, and waiting for tasks to finish.

+### Example 9: Mutex and Shared State

+This example demonstrates how to use a mutex to protect shared resources from concurrent access.
+It includes examples of creating a mutex, using the mutex to protect critical sections of code, and avoiding race conditions.

+### Example 10: Atomic Operations

+This example demonstrates how to use atomic operations to perform safe and efficient updates to shared variables without the need for locks.

+### Example 11: Rate Limiting with time.Ticker

+This example demonstrates how to use a ticker to limit the rate of execution of certain operations.

+### Example 12: Defer

+This example demonstrates how to use the defer statement to ensure that a function call is executed when the surrounding function exits, regardless of the control flow.

+### Example 13: Panic and Recover

+This example demonstrates how to use the panic and recover mechanisms to handle exceptional situations gracefully.

+### Example 14: Custom Types and Methods

+This example demonstrates how to define custom types and methods on them.

+### Example 15: JSON Marshaling and Unmarshaling

+This example demonstrates how to marshal Go structs into JSON and unmarshal JSON into Go structs.

+### Example 16: File I/O

+This example demonstrates how to read and write files in Go.

 ## Contributing

 If you would like to contribute to this project, you can follow these steps: